JannieI/canvas-workstation-V3/src/app/roadmap.md

 **Dashboard Tabs**
-1. Make more clear and visible
-2. Have colours per tab
-3. Tab name has max length of x
-4. Add Tab Description - maybe make this a tooltip as well.
+4. Tab Description - maybe make this a tooltip as well.

 **Templates**